openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 Train Control System
 --------------------

-Train Control System, or TCS, scripts are intended to model train safety and cab signalling systems.
-They can manipulate the locomotive's controls and speed limit displays, impose penalty brake applications, read upcoming signal aspects and speed limits, and play warning sounds.
+The Train Control System, or TCS, script is intended to model train safety and cab signalling systems.
+It can manipulate the locomotive's controls and speed limit displays, impose penalty brake applications, read upcoming signal aspects and speed limits, and play warning sounds.